precice/tutorials/partitioned-heat-conduction/README.md

 ## Running the simulation

-You can find the corresponding `run.sh` script for running the case in the folders corresponding to the participant you want to use.
+You can find the corresponding `run.sh` script for running the case in the folders corresponding to the participant you want to use:

-For choosing whether you want to run the Dirichlet-kind and a Neumann-kind participant, please navigate to the corresponding folder (e.g. `dirichlet-fenics` or `neumann-openfoam`) and use the `run.sh` script.
-For running the case, open two terminals and run:

 ```bash
 cd dirichlet-fenics